 Mac, age eight, expressed confusion about why black people are being treated differently when they’re just as nice, kind, and unique.
 “There’s another true statement that I want to shout out, and it’s don’t judge a book by its cover—that’s not being taken very seriously right now,” she said, to much applause.

 Tavian quoted Ghandi, encouraging the audience, and those who feared going to protests, to know their power, even when they feel small.
 “If my 70-pound self can stand in front of the police in full riot gear until he tears up, then you can, too.
-The more we stand side-by-side with the black community the louder their voice becomes,” he said.
+The more we stand side-by-side with the Black community the louder their voice becomes,” he said.

 Alex shared her experience with racism from a classmate on her middle school track team.
 She was teased about being a Chinese girl who was working out.
-“I should have told him that women can work out, Asians can work out, black people can work out, anyone can do what they want to do,” she pressed, “Educate your children so they know this is not OK.”
+“I should have told him that women can work out, Asians can work out, Black people can work out, anyone can do what they want to do,” she pressed, “Educate your children so they know this is not OK.”

-“It’s a beautiful organization and they’re doing an amazing job with making white people aware of the systemic racism that’s been going on and how we’ve grown up on it,” says Matens.
+“[Be the Bridge is] doing an amazing job with making white people aware of the systemic racism that’s been going on and how we’ve grown up on it,” says Matens.

 Parents and kids can come together and talk directly about how racism shows up in the world.
 Establish a rule of honesty so all family members can call out and admit to things done or said that are harmful, and expose each other to voices and cultures that differ from the ones at home.